Bounds on expected propagation time of probabilistic zero forcing: Preliminaries

 \begin{lemma} Suppose that initially, some set $S \subeq V$ is blue.
-Say that we follow some modified probabilistic process where at the $t^{\text{th}}$ step, $\BP_t[u \to v]$, the probability that $u$ converts $v$ to become blue at step $t$, is some function of $G, u, v,$ and $B_{t-1},$ the set of blue vertices after the $(t-1)^{\text{th}}$ step.
-In addition, suppose that for all blue vertices $u$ and white neighbors $v$ of $u$, and that conditioned on $u, v,$ and $B_{t-1}$, the set of events $u \to v$ are independent.
-Then, for any $T \subeq V$ and any $\ell \ge 1$, the probability that all vertices in $T$ are blue after time step $\ell$ is at most $P^{(\ell)}(G, S, T),$ i.e., the probability that all vertices in $T$ would be blue if we followed the normal probabilistic zero forcing process.
+Say that we follow some modified probabilistic process where at the $t^{\text{th}}$ step, $\bP_t[u \to v]$, the probability that $u$ converts $v$ to become blue at step $t$, is some function of $G, u, v,$ and $B_{t-1},$ the set of blue vertices after the $(t-1)^{\text{th}}$ step.
+In addition, suppose that for all blue vertices $u$ and white neighbors $v$ of $u$, and that conditioned on $u, v,$ and $B_{t-1}$, the set of events $u \to v$ is independent.
+Then, for any $T \subeq V$ and any $\ell \ge 1$, the probability that all vertices in $T$ are blue after time step $\ell$ is at most $P^{(\ell)}(G, S, T),$ the probability that all vertices in $T$ would be blue if we followed the normal probabilistic zero forcing process.
 Consequently, the expected amount of time until all vertices in $T$ are blue is at least $\ept(G, S, T).$ \end{lemma}

 \begin{proof} Let $Q^{(\ell)}(G, S, T)$ be the probability that all vertices of $T$ are blue for the modified probabilistic process.
 The idea is to assign some common randomness to both the normal probabilistic zero forcing process and the modified process, and then show that if we condition on the randomness, the set of blue vertices in the modified process is a subset of the blue vertices in the normal probabilistic zero forcing process after each step.
+Let $e \in V\times V$ be a directed edge of $G$, where we let $(u, v)$ and $(v, u)$ be directed edges if the undirected edge $(u, v)$ is in $G$.
+For each directed edge $e$ and each time step $t$, we will create a random variable $X_{e, t} \sim \text{Unif} [0, 1]$.
+Each $X_{e, t}$ will be independent and uniformly distributed between $0$ and $1$.